 17. Give back to the local environment and community

 We are global citizens, protecting and connecting our planet, but part of this means taking care of our local communities and environments too.
 Roll up those sleeves and help those around you.
-Setting up an annual volunteering day with a local charity (such as a the Wildlife Trust, a foodbank or area litter-picking group) is a great way to give back as an organisation and achieve positive good in your community.
+Setting up an annual volunteering day with a local charity (such as a Wildlife Trust, a foodbank or area litter-picking group) is a great way to give back as an organisation and achieve positive good in your community.
 It also benefits staff wellbeing by heading out into nature and bonding without the stress of emails and workload!
 You can also benefit biodiversity in your area by planting a wildflower meadow in your green space or installing bird boxes and insect hotels.

 18. Offset your carbon carefully